Feds to House 3K Migrant Teens at Dallas Convention Center

 Breitbart Texas reached out to the Office of the Texas Governor for information about the operation that led to moving the children into the facility during overnight hours.
 An official said the Biden Administration is not forthcoming with information regarding the border crisis and the movement of these migrant children.
 Abbott received information about the plans late on Saturday night.

 Breitbart Texas reached out to Breitbart reached out to Dallas County and City of Dallas officials regarding any plans they may have to work with HHS officials to provide shelter space.

-City of Dallas officials said they are, “working on a response.”
+Dallas City Manager T.C.
+Broadnax responded, “We are committed to working with our federal partners to accommodate the request to utilize our facilities.
+Collective action is necessary and we will do our best to support this humanitarian effort.”

 Bob Price serves as associate editor and senior news contributor for the Breitbart Texas-Border team.
 He is an original member of the Breitbart Texas team.
 Price is a regular panelist on Fox 26 Houston’s What’s Your Point?
 Sunday-morning talk show.
 Follow him on Twitter @BobPriceBBTX and Face

-Note: Editor’s Note: This article has been updated with a statement from Dallas City Manager T.C.
-Brodnax.